Teradata/developer-resources/docs/install-ai-unlimited/quickstart/subscribe-image-csp.md

 4. Wait for AWS to process your subscription.
 It can take a few minutes for your subscription to become active.

   The subscription status is displayed on the page.
-Alternatively, you can go to the **Manage subscriptions** page on the AWS Marketplace console to view your active subscriptions.

 </TabItem>
 <TabItem value="azure" label="Azure">